 State Farm Saves The Day

 While I was on the phone with AAA I was fortunate enough to stumble across this article by The Wayward Home describing how a couple with a DIY van got it insured as a camper with State Farm.
 The article suggested speaking with a local agent versus someone on the main company line, so I called a local office and the agent said she’d insured something similar just a few weeks prior and didn’t foresee any issues getting it insured as a camper, even after I made her aware that it hadn’t been converted by a company.
 I called two more agents and was told the same thing.
-Long story short, our Sprinter was insured the next day by State Farm as a Class B camper ($414 for a year) and the only thing we had to provide were a couple of photos of the interior and a photo of the outside.
+Long story short, our Sprinter was insured the next day by State Farm as a Class B camper ($414 for a year) with conventional comprehensive coverage and the only thing we had to provide were a couple of photos of the interior and a photo of the outside.
 Something else you might be interested to know is that our van was not registered as a motorhome when we insured it with State Farm.
 The agent never asked us once about the registration.

 Take Away Tips

 If you’re going to ask your insurance company about switching your van to camper van/RV/motorhome coverage post-conversion, be prepared to get dropped.